 Is this a tribute bag to Al Czervik - Rodney Dangerfield’s character from Caddyshack?
-It doesn’t have a beer tap built in (maybe that’s in a future model) but it does come equipped with speakers and a bluetooth transmitter, so you can pair it with your phone.
+It doesn’t have a beer tap built in (maybe that’s in a future model), but it does come equipped with speakers and a bluetooth transmitter, so you can pair it with your phone.

 All in the spirit of letting you play tunes from the fairways.
 So in that frame of mind, we made sure “Any Way You Want It” was the first song we played through its speakers.

-And the sound was surprisingly decent: Nice and loud if you want it.
+What was the outcome?
+Well, the sound was surprisingly decent: Nice and loud if you want it.
 It doesn’t have the deepest bass, but do you really want to upset other groups out on the course by thumping a beat?

-As for the bag part of it, the Boom cart bag features vinyl panels that can be wiped clean; a velour-lined valuables pocket with multiple slots to hold your Bluetooth controller; 10.5-inch top with five individual club full-length dividers (although there’s also a 14-way top available), including a dedicated putter compartment.
+As for the bag part of it, the Boom cart bag features vinyl panels that can be wiped clean, a velour-lined valuables pocket with multiple slots to hold your Bluetooth controller, 10.5-inch top with five individual club full-length dividers (although there’s also a 14-way top available), including a dedicated putter compartment.

-Overall, the bag weighs just 4.8 pounds - which somehow seems even lighter because of its size.
+Despite all of these features, overall, the bag weighs just 4.8 pounds - which somehow seems even lighter because of its size.